storybookjs/react-native/addons/notes/README.md

 #### Using Markdown

-To use markdown in your notes simply import a markdown file and use that in your note.
+To use markdown in your notes simply import a markdown file and use that in the `markdown` property of your note.

 ```js
 import { storiesOf } from '@storybook/react';